royredman4/SI-Sessions/CPSC-121/Overloaded_Operators/Readme.md

 on their age.
 Organize the dogs from lowest age to the highest age.
 Once sorted, reduce the price of every dog that is older than 9 by 40% so they are have a better chance of being sold in the dogshop.

+Assignment #5: Explain why Overloaded operators are useful to have.
+What makes them convienient to use than other methods?